Career Change at 30: Best Jobs for a Successful Change

 - The time and training involved in changing careers

 Should you decide to do something more advanced, you might even need to go back to school for as long as four to eight years.
-For example, to become a lawyer or doctor at thirty, you’ll likely need to continue working at least part-time while seeking your new degree.
+For example, to become a lawyer, or doctor at thirty, or choose a Sales Operations Career Path or even become an Affiliate Marketer, you’ll likely need to continue working at least part-time while seeking your new degree.
 Juggling school with work can mean slow progress, so you might not actually begin work in your new field until you’re forty or older.

 How to Find a New Career